Filling Ghost Values

 We also note that in the case of a “slipwall” boundary condition in a simulation with non-zero viscosity specified, the “foextrap” boundary condition enforces zero strain at the wall.

-The keywork “MOST” is an ERF-specific boundary type and the mapping is described below.
+The keywork “MOST” is an ERF-specific boundary type; see MOST Boundaries for more information.

 It is important to note that external Dirichlet boundary data should be specified as the value on the face of the cell bounding the domain, even for cell-centered state data.